 Also of interest is that Omaha has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Omaha are very well educated compared to the average community in the nation: 34.65% of adults in Omaha have a bachelor's degree or even advanced degree.
+The population of Omaha is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.71% of adults in Omaha have a bachelor's degree or even advanced degree.

 The per capita income in Omaha in 2018 was $36,749, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $146,996 for a family of four.
 However, Omaha contains both very wealthy and poor people as well.

 Omaha is an extremely ethnically-diverse city.
 The people who call Omaha home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Omaha residents report their race to be White, followed by Black or African-American.
 Omaha also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.49% of the city’s residents.
-Important ancestries of people in Omaha include Irish, English, Italian, and Polish.
+Important ancestries of people in Omaha include German, Irish, English, Italian, and Polish.

 The most common language spoken in Omaha is English.
 Other important languages spoken here include Spanish and Other Asian languages.